-(5) The Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia has also addressed these issues.
-165 In Prosecutor v.
-Tadić, the Chamber stressed that:
+(5) The Appeals Chamber of the International Tribunal for the Former Yugoslavia has also addressed these issues.
+In the Tadić, case, the Chamber stressed that:

-"The requirement of international law for the attribution to States of acts performed by private individuals is that the State exercises control over the individuals.
+The requirement of international law for the attribution to States of acts performed by private individuals is that the State exercises control over the individuals.
 The degree of control may, however, vary according to the factual circumstances of each case.
-The Appeals Chamber fails to see why in each and every circumstance international law should require a high threshold for the test of control."
-166
+The Appeals Chamber fails to see why in each and every circumstance international law should require a high threshold for the test of control.
+157